 Cora PPM Risk Register

-PMs unite professionals with diverse capabilities, perspectives, and working styles.
-Clear information exchange is essential—they establish protocols for efficient flow within groups and with stakeholders through meetings, check-ins, and touchpoints.
+PMs unite professionals with different capabilities, perspectives, and working styles.
+Clear information exchange is at the center of effective team management — PMs establish protocols for efficient flow within groups and with stakeholders through meetings, check-ins, and touchpoints.

-As Amy Hatton, editor of Project Manager Today, notes in her Project Management Paradise podcast interview:
+As Amy Hatton, editor of Project Manager Today, notes in her Project Management podcast interview:

 "We must remember that in the workplace we remain human, do not become machines."

-PMs identify all relevant parties—executive sponsors, end users, regulatory bodies, and external partners—then develop tailored engagement strategies.
+PMs identify all relevant parties — executive sponsors, end users, regulatory bodies, and external partners — then develop tailored stakeholder management strategies.
 The PMBOK Guide 7th edition distinguishes:

 "The customer is defined as the individual or group who has requested or is funding the project.
 The end user is the individual or group who will experience the direct use of the project deliverable."